reactx/rfcs/README.md

    - The removal of features that already shipped as part of the release channel.
-   - The introduction of new idiomatic usage or conventions, even if they do not include code changes to React itself.
+   - The introduction of new idiomatic usage or conventions, even if they do not include code changes to Reactx itself.

 The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes a part of a released version of ReactX.
 Quite often, even